-The following information will help legal practitioners make sure that applications for representation in unusual matters are prepared properly from the outset and finalised as efficiently as possible.
+The following information helps legal practitioners make sure that applications for representation in unusual matters are prepared properly and finalised as efficiently as possible.

 Unusual applications include the following:

 In circumstances where the sole beneficiary named in a will (or on intestacy

 ) is mentally incapable of applying for a grant, and there is no provision in the will for a substituted executor

 to apply in the event the instituted executor is unable to act an application for letters of administration durante dementia may be made.

 The executorial appointment clause must be read carefully to determine if any substituted executor has a right to apply, or whether this is the appropriate type of application to be made.

 Further guidance can be found in the letters of administration durante dementia procedural guide.

 Grants to attorneys

 Where the sole executor, or the person entitled to a grant of administration, is resident outside of Victoria, administration may be granted to an attorney.
 The grant is generally limited until the executor or person entitled to the grant obtains a grant, or in such other way as the Registrar directs.
 The original or a certified copy of the power of attorney together with a surety guarantee must be filed.